 “John, you don’t even know me,” I replied.
 “For all you know, I could be a nutball.
-Besides, I’m just a graphic designer and I don’t make beer anymore.
-I make hard cider at home and I’m pretty good at smoked pork, too, but I’m no businessman.”
+Besides, I’m just a creative dreamer and graphic designer and I don’t make beer anymore.
+I make hard cider at home, but I’m no businessman.”

 John pushed through, though.
 Over the next few weeks we talked and talked and dreamed and dreamed.
 I got to know John and what an amazing man he is.
 A stellar father of three, with a wonderful wife and a thriving insurance business he’d started himself (Pure Risk Advisors in Erie).
 At the same time, John got to know the beer world more and more, falling in love with the process and the product.

 I shared with John my dream of opening The Old Mine — a place for people to gather in Old Town Erie and enjoy wonderful beverages and delicious food.
-I worked up a logo and ideas for the space as well as key menu items like Jurassic Pork and our signature Handlebar Hard Cider.
+I worked up a logo and ideas for the physical space and experience that folks could feel as well as key menu items like our signature Handlebar Hard Cider.
 I then tried John’s artisan pizza.
 And we drank cider.
 And soon, we were in.

 In 2013 we gutted and scraped the plaster off the walls of the 1889-built brick building at 500 Briggs Street in historic downtown.
 We called on friends and family to come in and help us turn what was left into the vision John and I had come up with.
 We put in a beetle kill wood bar.
 And hung 99 of my treasured bottles of beer on the wall.

 It’s crazy… the Old Mine is open.
 Handlebar Hard Cider is flowing.
 Fifteen taps of craft beer are foaming over goblet glasses.
 Over 500 rare beers are cellaring.
-Jurassic Pork and a full lineup of BBQ is smoking.
-Fresh artisan pizza is baking.
+Fresh artisan pizza is wafting it's delicious smell through the streets of downtown.
 Pappy Van Winkle is lurking in a bottle somewhere ...
 Our dream has come true.